 Gluten and Dairy free pastry ~ which melts in the mouth

-- 8 oz Gluten Free self raising flour I use Glebe as it doesn't contain cornflour
+- 8 oz Gluten Free flour I use Glebe or Dove Gluten free bread flour as they don't contain cornflour

 - Put flour, fat, sugar and salt into a mixing bowl and mix up with a fork until a crumbly mix.

 - Gradually stir in the egg mixture until it's a nice pliable dough.

 - Place in an air tight container, put in a plastic bag or wrap in cling film until needed and store in the fridge.

 - If you want to use it immediately, leave in the fridge for at least 20 minutes or it will be too sticky to roll out properly.

 - It is very difficult to lift without breaking.
 I find a cake slice works really well at lifting up small rounds but if you want a large piece for a pie dish.
 Slide something long and flat underneath to loosen it from the board, (an icing ruler works well) then pick the whole board up and slide the pastry on to the pie dish.
 It's easy to patch up this pastry though if you can't work it in one piece.

 - If you have any egg left, use it to glaze the pastry.
 Or beat another egg and paint it on with a pastry brush.